avalon60/OraTAPI/README.md

 ### Familiarisation with the Layout

+OraTAPI now uses two locations:

+- The installation directory, which contains the executables, Python modules, setup scripts, and packaged default resources.
+- The runtime home, `~/OraTAPI`, which contains the user-instantiated configuration, CSV control files, templates, and default staging directories.

-The file system layout for an OraTAPI installation, looks similar to what we see here:
+The installation layout looks similar to what we see here:

 ```
 ora_tapi.1.1.19